CGJennings/se3docs/docs/um-proj-deck-task.md

 ### Bulk export

 This action converts a group of game components to images *en masse*.
-It is not actually part of the deck task, but is added by the **Bulk Export** plug-in.
+It is not actually part of the deck task, but is added by the **Bulk Export** plug-in (`eonscat:961f`)
-`eonscat:8f413848-961f-490d-a1ae-5aaf1cd77220`

 ### Testing a virtual deck without printing